Sarah White Norman and Mary Vincent Hammon: Prosecution and trial

 Whereas the wife of Hugh Norman of Yarmouth hath stood presented divers Courts for misdemeanor and lewd behavior with Mary Hammon upon a bed, with divers lascivious speeches by her also spoken, but she could not appear by reason of some hindrances until this Court, the said Court have therefore sentenced her, the said wife of Hugh Norman, for her vild behavior in the aforesaid particulars, to make a public acknowledgment, so far as conveniently may be, of her unchaste behavior, and have also warned her to take heed of such carriages for the future, lest her former carriage come in remembrance against her to make her punishment the greater.

 Aftermath

 Hugh Norman left Sarah and their children, moving back to England.
 He subsequently lived at Orchard Portman, near Taunton, wasting all his money and dying in poverty.
+There are no known records of Sarah and her children's fate after he left, though surviving documents related to Hugh suggest that the family was likely impoverished by his desertion.

 Mary and her husband reconciled and had a number of children: Samuel (b.
 1655), John (1663–1749), Nathan (b.
 1670), Benjamin (1673–1747), Rose (d.
 1676), Mary (d. young).
-In 1652 Benjamin Hammond senior was chosen constable of Yarmouth.
+In 1652, Benjamin Hammon Sr. was chosen constable of Yarmouth.
 By 1673 he is documented as a landowner in Sandwich, and in 1675 he became constable there.
 He moved to Rochester sometime between its founding (as Sippican) in 1679, and 1686, when his son Samuel was admitted freeman there.

-Benjamin Hammond died in Rochester, Massachusetts, on August 27, 1703, and Mary Hammond died two years later in 1705.
+Benjamin Hammon died in Rochester, Massachusetts, on August 27, 1703, and Mary Hammon died two years later in 1705.